Very fast Bayesian Additive Regression Trees on GPU: Introduction

 \paragraph{BART vs.\ XGBoost}

-According to the \textcite[p.~35]{kaggle2021} survey, the most popular regression method in the class of BART is the variant of gradient boosting implemented in the software \texttt{XGBoost} \autocite{chen2016}, used by half of the surveyed data scientists. \textcite[table~2, p.~1105]{linero2018b} show that BART predicts better than \texttt{XGBoost} on average on a set of benchmark datasets (with both methods cross validated).
+According to the \citet[p.~35]{kaggle2021} survey, the most popular regression method in the class of BART is the variant of gradient boosting implemented in the software \texttt{XGBoost} \citep{chen2016}, used by half of the surveyed data scientists. \citet[table~2, p.~1105]{linero2018b} show that BART predicts better than \texttt{XGBoost} on average on a set of benchmark datasets (with both methods cross validated).
 The other advantages of BART over \texttt{XGBoost} are that, due to being Bayesian, it provides full uncertainty quantification out of the box, a principled way to extend the model for special settings, and good results even without cross validation.
-However, BART is much slower than \texttt{XGBoost}, making it impractical for large datasets: the largest BART analysis I have encountered had $n\approx\num{500000}$ observations/examples and $p=90$ predictors/features \autocite{pratola2020}, while \texttt{XGBoost} boasts ``billions of examples'' on its home page.
+However, BART is much slower than \texttt{XGBoost}, making it impractical for large datasets: the largest BART analysis I know of had $n\approx\num{500000}$ observations/examples and $p=90$ predictors/features \citep{pratola2020}, while \texttt{XGBoost} boasts ``billions of examples'' on its home page.

 \paragraph{XBART}